How to be eye care aware (easy read)

 Make sure the glasses fit and feel good on your face.

-If your eyesight gets worse go and see the optician.
+If your sight changes, go and see the optician.